 Industry analysts believe that the recession is a major factor in the rise in uninsured drivers.
 The four years prior to 2008 saw falling numbers of uninsured drivers, and then the rate shot up to 14.3 percent for 2008.
 The numbers dipped slightly to 13.8 in 2009 but rose again for 2010.

 The correlation between the economy and the number of uninsured drivers shows that when the economy slows many people can no longer afford to pay their insurance premiums but continue to drive.
 The study showed that a one percent increase in a state’s unemployment rate will increase the percentage of uninsured drivers in the state by two-thirds of a percent.

 Uninsured drivers cost other drivers money.
 As the number of uninsured drivers on the roads swells, people with insurance are paying higher premiums for the uninsured motorist portions of their policies – even if they are not involved in accidents.
 Insurance companies pass on their costs for uninsured motorist claims to the consumers.
 Insurance company statistics show that an uninsured motorist is 10 times more likely to be involved in an accident than an insured driver, so the company passes the risk of loss onto those who buy policies from them.

 Being involved in a motor vehicle accident is stressful enough without having to worry about which insurance company is going to pay for the damage.
-If you have been involved in an accident with an uninsured driver, contact an attorney who can pursue proper compensation for your injuries.
+If you have been involved in an accident with an uninsured driver, contact a Chicago uninsured driver injury attorney who can pursue proper compensation for your injuries.